KNX-IOT/knx-iot.github.io/_pages/home.md

     btn_label: "Learn more"
   - alt: "Getting Started"
     title: "Getting Started"
-    excerpt: "A quick step-by-step guide to get started with the code base today!"
+    excerpt: "A step-by-step guide to get started with the stack"
     url: "/getting_started/"
     btn_class: "btn--primary"
     btn_label: "Learn more"